zaninime/sbt-derivation/README.md

 ### Changed behaviour
 - `postConfigure` will now run after extracting the dependencies (was running before).
 The whole configure phase is used to extract the dependencies.
-- The dependencies are no longer stored in a `.nix` directory, but rather in the default locations provided by sbt in `--no-share` mode.
+- The dependencies are no longer stored in a `.nix` directory, but rather in a temporary global directory mirroring the structure used by sbt in `--no-share` mode.
 - `overrideDepsAttrs` now takes two parameters, `final` and `prev`, instead of just `prev`.

 ### New options